 Typical Whiplash Compensation Payout

-A simple whiplash compensation average payout calculator often does not provide an accurate prediction of your whiplash compensation payout because it doesn’t take into consideration of factors that subject to negotiation.
-The downside of using a personal injury compensation payout calculator is that it will most likely mislead injured people.
+A simple whiplash compensation average payout calculator often does not provide an accurate prediction of your whiplash compensation payout because it doesn’t take into consideration factors that are subject to negotiation, such as pain and suffering and other non-pecuniary loss.
+Using a personal injury compensation payout calculator for compensation payout figures may mislead injured people.

 Average CTP Compensation Payouts

-If you have made a motor vehicle accident injury compensation claim, Foyle Legal can help you to understand your personal injury compensation entitlement on obligation free basis.
-For more information about frequently asked MVA claim question, please visit Foyle Legal Motor Injury Claim FAQ page.
+If you have made a motor vehicle accident injury compensation claim, Foyle Legal can help you to understand your personal injury compensation entitlement on an obligation-free basis.
+For more information about frequently asked MVA claim questions, please visit the Foyle Legal Motor Injury Claim FAQ page.